eddyzags/marathonw/README.md

 Resolver uses Marathon labels feature in order to identify resident services in the cluster.
 The label is composed of the service unique name and the port index.
-Those two informations will allow the resolver to identify the service's tasks and on which port the grpc client should establish a connection.
+Those two informations will allow the resolver to identify the tasks ip addresses and the port on which the grpc client should establish a connection.
 Let's start with a simple app definition:

 ```json